ZenVendor/todo/README.md

 		* all
 		* overdue

-## Use
+## Usage

 todo [verb] [required_value] [args] [kwargs]

 Program can be executed without any additional argument (defaults to listing open tasks).
-Other than that a command must follow with optional switches or arguments.
+Other than that a command must follow with optional arguments.
 Providing invalid date with --due (e.g. --due -) removes due date.